OceanOutcomes/ocean-outcomes/what-we-do/small-scale-fisheries/index.md

 ##Community Fishery Improvement Projects (CFIPs)

-<a href="https://www.seafoodsource.com/news/environment-sustainability/ocean-outcomes-finding-success-with-more-tailored-community-focused-c-fip-approach-to-improving-fisheries/"target="_blank">Community Fishery Improvement Projects (CFIPs) bring this approach into practice.</a>
+Community Fishery Improvement Projects (CFIPs) bring this approach into practice.

 Building on traditional Fishery Improvement Projects, CFIPs are designed specifically for small-scale fisheries, shifting from top-down interventions to bottom-up, community-led action.
 Fishers and local stakeholders define priorities, co-design solutions, and lead implementation.
 CFIPs apply the triple impact lens, allowing actions to be sequenced and adapted based on local realities — ensuring that improvements are relevant, achievable, and durable.